-Figures 3.10, 3.11 and 3.12 show which hyperplane is found by the algorithm at each step of the tree.
-A region in cyan represents the solution of a QP with the positive class (green triangles) as the hard class, thus all the elements in the cyan region are labeled as negative samples.
-Similarly, A region in yellow represents the solution of a QP with the negative class (blue squares) as the hard class, thus all the elements in the yellow region are labeled as positive samples.
+Figures 3.10, 3.11 and 3.12 show which hyperplane found the algorithm at each step of the tree.
+A region in cyan represents the solution of a QP with the positive class (green triangles) as the hard class, that is, all the elements in the cyan region are labeled as negative samples.
+Similarly, A region in yellow represents the solution of a QP with the negative class (blue squares) as the hard class, that is, all the elements in the yellow region are labeled as positive samples.

-Each time a hyperplane is chosen, the samples belonging the the non-hard class are removed and the QP for the remaining samples is solved.
-The space can be stepwise labeled by considering the region that is on the side of the hyperplane where only samples belonging to the non-hard class were found.
+Each time that a hyperplane was chosen, the samples belonging the the non-hard class were removed and the QP for the remaining samples was solve.
+The space can be step-wise labeled by considering the region that is on the side of the hyperplane where only samples belonging to the non-hard class were found.